-Echinacea is a flowering plant that grows throughout the U.S. and Canada.
+It's a flowering plant that grows in the U.S. and Canada, and it's been used as medicine for centuries.
 There are nine species.
-Some of the plant's common names are the purple coneflower or black-eyed Susan.
-The leaves, stems, flower, and roots may be used to produce supplements, liquid extracts, and teas.
-People have used echinacea as a remedy in the Americas for centuries.
+Some of its common names are the purple coneflower or black-eyed Susan.
+The leaves, stems, flower, and roots are used to make supplements, liquid extracts, and teas.

-Two studies funded by the National Center for Complementary and Alternative Medicine also did not find any benefit from echinacea for the common cold in either children or adults.
+Two studies funded by the National Center for Complementary and Integrative Health did not find any help for a cold from echinacea in either children or adults, though.